Surgical or Non-surgical Treatment for Spinal Stenosis

 The researchers note that, with either treatment, patients with spinal stenosis can expect to have some pain and reduced functioning, compared to people in the general population of similar age.

-*This information is from an external source (Wolters Kluwer Health).
+(i)Source/Reference: Wolters Kluwer Health.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.